alishdipani/Old_Website/_posts/2019-06-28-Simple-Plots-in-Rubyplot.md

 }
 ```
 Each of these lambdas take the properties of the marker and draw it, for example the `circle` type draws a circle with size as its radius, the `plus` type draws two perpendicular lines in the shape of a plus sign (+) with the size as length of the lines.
+A hash of lambdas is used instead of making a module or a class to avoid inconsistencies in backends as GR does not require functions for creating marker types and only requires the type of the marker, i.e. its internal functions take care of drawing the marker types.
+Also, generally Hashes are much faster than functions and hence hashes are preferred over a module or a class.

 An example of scatter plot with code is:
 ```ruby